 Printul’s Etsy integration works really well.
 It’s one of the best I’ve seen, actually.
 Their integration is one of the big reasons why I’m a fan of Printful and use them for so many of the products in my Etsy store.

-Ok, but even if you end up loving Printful as much as I do, you might want to use other print on demand companies from time to time.
+Ok, but even if you end up loving Printful as much as I have, you might want to use other print on demand companies from time to time.

 If your store is integrated with Printful, can you do that?
 Can you use other print on demand companies with your Etsy store?
 Heck yes!

-I use other print providers for certain products and it’s totally possible.
+I used other print providers for certain products and it’s totally possible.
 If your Etsy store is integrated with Printful, there are just a few things you’ll want to look out for.

 Can You Use Other Print on Demand Companies if Your Etsy Store is Integrated with Printful?